eBay/akutan/docs/kafka.md

 numbers of client connections.
 On the left side, we have 128 goroutines on 1 connection, then 64 goroutines on each of 2 connections, etc, going all the way out to 1 goroutine on each of 128 connections.
-This simulates a constant write request rate coming into Beam API servers, and what Beam's overall write throughput would look like as we scaled up the number of API servers.
+This simulates a constant write request rate coming into Akutan API servers, and what Akutan's overall write throughput would look like as we scaled up the number of API servers.
 The ideal implementation of group commit would result in a nearly flat line, where the throughput was not dependent on the number of client connections.